Tyrannosaur (film): Plot

-After so long, Joseph tells Hannah that she is not safe with him and suggests she leave.
-After attending Jack's funeral, Joseph decides to confront James.
-He takes Hannah's keys and goes to her house, where he finds James's bloody corpse in the bedroom.
-Shocked, he returns home and confronts Hannah.
-She initially feigns confusion but then breaks down, revealing that James had been brutally abusing her for a long time; he once sexually penetrated her with glass, leaving her unable to bear children.
+Concerned that Hannah is not safe with him, Joseph urges her to leave.
+After attending Jack’s funeral with Hannah, Joseph decides to confront James.
+He takes Hannah’s keys and goes to her house, where he discovers James’s bloodied corpse in the bedroom.
+Shocked, Joseph returns home and confronts Hannah.
+She initially feigns ignorance but then reveals that she killed James after years of severe abuse, revealing that he had raped her and previously sexually assaulted her with glass, resulting in her infertility.